 In addition to the restaurant, there’s also the Cabana Lounge, next to the pool and perfect for evening cocktails or light poolside meals designed by Chef Erwan for sharing.
 Complimentary afternoon tea is served here to hotel guests every day.

 You won’t go hungry here, the charming staff will encourage you to try as many dishes as you wish.
-There are lots of healthy options too, as you can see I decided to be virtuous with the green wheatgrass concoction on the left.
+There are lots of healthy options too, with green wheatgrass smoothies if you wish.

 I was booked in for a traditional Balinese massage at Spa Alila.
 Housed in an attractive thatched building, it nevertheless boasts all mod cons.